-Leann goes, it’s ok I might have some left at my house so just wait for me, I could take around 30 minutes to get there and get back.
-Also, I need to change, remember I told you I would look different?
+Leann said, “It’s okay.
+I might have some left at my house, so just wait for me.
+I might take around thirty minutes to get there and get back.
+Also, I need to change.
+Remember I told you I would look different?”

-Yes, I said, there’s no surprise I know you more now so come with all your ammunitions…
+“Yes,” I said, and smiled.
+“I know you better now, so come with all your ammunition.”

 She just rolled her eyes and left.

-45 min passed and she was back with all she needed for the session but also with news…
+Forty-five minutes passed, then she was back with all she needed for the session—but also with news. . . .

-Sheryl, you won’t believe what happened at my house, after so many years I had- I had the chance to see my cousin again!
-Between the curtains, almost invisible, a pale figure appeared but it was him, he looked kind of sad and upset.
-The reason I wanted to perform the session was to see if there’s any harm on anything we could be doing or prevent on doing.
+“Sheryl, you won’t believe what happened at my house.
+After so many years I— I think I saw my cousin.
+Between the curtains, almost invisible, a pale figure appeared, but it resembled him.
+He looked kind of sad and upset.
+The reason I wanted to perform the session was to see if there’d be any harm in what we would be doing.”

-I said Leann, what if he doesn’t want us to perform the session?
+I said, “Leann, what if he doesn’t want us to perform the session?”

-But Sheryl this is exactly the reason why we need to perform the guidance session; I saw him but he wasn’t able to speak or at least show something… that just means there’s some important information we are missing.
+“But, Sheryl, this is exactly the reason why we need to perform the guidance session; I saw him, but he wasn’t able to speak.
+That just means there’s some important information we are missing.”

-Ok Leann, let’s go ahead and do it.
+“Okay, Leann; let’s go ahead and do it.”

-Look, Sheryl, this is something quick we won’t take long… first I need you to put the oil on a burner, the smell of the oil besides the white candles will set up a clean perimeter where we will be able to catch any information from my cousin.
+“Alright, well, this should be quick.
+First, I need you to put the oil on a burner.
+The smell of the oil beside the white candles will set up a clean perimeter inside which we will be able to catch any information from my cousin.”

-As she said I set up everything, this time we were on a table and surrounded by a circle of white candles, with our eyes shut, the smell of the oil was so refreshing and delicious, she split the cards into 3 parts then she said:
+As she said this, I set everything up.
+This time we were at a table, surrounded by a circle of white candles, our eyes shut.
+The smell of the oil was so refreshing and delicious.
+She split the cards into three sections, then she said:

-“Under the protection of angels and light, we reveal what’s out of sight”
+“Under the protection of angels and light, we reveal what’s out of sight.”

-We just remained in silence, around 5 or 7 minutes could have passed veiled in an unsettling calm.
-Abruptly, out of nowhere, a bone-chilling murmur cut through the atmosphere, sending shudders coursing down our spines, and then when we heard “less time, Xophur consumes”
+We just remained in silence.
+Around five minutes or so passed, veiled in an unsettling calm.
+Abruptly, out of nowhere, a bone-chilling murmur cut through the atmosphere, sending shudders down our spines, and then we heard, “Less time, Xophur consumes.”

-all of a sudden, all candles were extinguished, yet, the disconcerting presence wasn’t done and striking again in a menacing, raspy and deep voice it expelled “less time, Xophuroth consumes…”
+All of a sudden, the candles were extinguished, yet the disconcerting presence wasn’t done and spoke again in a menacing, raspy, deep voice.
+It said, “Less time, Xophuroth consumes. . . .”

 Despite our desperate attempts to rise from our seats, an invisible force held us in an unyielding grip, rendering us immobile.
 Panic surged within us as we struggled against this unseen restraint.
 Finally, with an overwhelming surge of dread, we managed to pry our eyes open, only to be confronted by an abomination standing ominously beside us.

 The figure before us was a grotesque sight, a manifestation of nightmares given form.
 Its eyes, devoid of light, exuded an otherworldly darkness.
-A single arm, twisted and malformed, extended from its twisted frame, the ragged remnants of a wing protruding from its back.
+A single arm, twisted and malformed, extended from its mangled frame, the ragged remnants of a wing protruding from its back.
 But what chilled us to the core were the three wicked claws that adorned the lone limb it had.

-I just remember we were staring at this entity, immobile, petrified by the impression, just being able to describe what was in front of us, then with its claws, he scraped on the table the number 3 and in a slow pace pronounced again “less time, I consume”.
-A blackout thumped all over the house vanishing the ominous creature, no longer than a few seconds later, the place was enlightened again.
+We were staring at this entity, immobile, petrified by the impression, unable to describe what was in front of us, when with its claws, it scraped on the table the number three, and slowly pronounced, “Less time, I consume.”
+Then a blackout happened all over the house, vanishing the ominous creature from our sight.
+No more than a few seconds later, the power returned.